Eavesdropping in Semiquantum Key Distribution Protocol: Introduction

 In~\cite{semi1,semi2}, the authors proved that the protocol is robust.
-This is in the sense that for any attack inducing no error on TEST and CTRL bits, Eve's final state is independent of the qubits chosen by Bob as SIFT and the states sent by Alice.
+This is in the sense that for any attack inducing no error on TEST bits (a subset of the SIFT bits used for error correction~\cite{semi1}) and CTRL bits, Eve's final state is independent of the qubits chosen by Bob as SIFT and the states sent by Alice.
 However, they did not give any quantitative estimate connecting the disturbance experienced by Alice and the information leakage at Eve's end.
 In~\cite[Section I]{semi2}, the authors made the following comment: \begin{quote} {\sf Note that our result does not imply that Eve cannot gain a large amount of information by inducing a very small ͑but nonzero͒ noise on qubits.
 It is however our belief that such a discontinuity of ``information versus disturbance" does not occur, but the question is beyond the scope of this paper and is left for future research.} \end{quote} This gives us motivation to investigate the exact relationship between the disturbance and information leakage under certain eavesdropping model.
 In the semiquantum protocol~\cite{semi1}, the qubits need to travel in two directions and thus the eavesdropper has the advantage to look into the qubits twice instead of once as in the case of BB84~\cite{bb84}.
-In this paper, we analyze the security of the semiquantum protocol in the light of symmetric incoherent eavesdropping strategy of~\cite{fuchs97} that has already been studied on BB84 protocol.
-Since Eve's goal is to decide the secret key bits established between Alice and Bob, we take the success probability of Eve in guessing the key bits correctly as a security parameter.

-There could be different attack models and the security analysis in one model may widely differ from that in another model.
-However, to the best of our knowledge, no quantitative study has been attempted yet in the context of semiquantum key distribution when non-zero disturbance is introduced by the eavesdropper.
-Hence, we investigate this eavesdropping strategy exploiting the model of~\cite{fuchs97}.
-Our study shows that the two-way application of symmetric incoherent eavesdropping strategy helps in obtaining more information in the semiquantum protocol~\cite{semi1} than that can be obtained by using one-way eavesdropping as applicable on the BB84~\cite{bb84} under this model.

-In Section~\ref{bg}, we give a brief review of the attack model and the prerequisites for our current work.
-In Section~\ref{analysis}, we propose a two-way eavesdropping strategy for the semiquantum protocol and show that the eavesdropper can increase her advantage by combining suitably her observations in both the directions of communication.
-Finally, in Section~\ref{hadamard}, we propose a better resistance to our attack by applying Hadamard gate at Bob's end in the semiquantum protocol.